galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-prokka/tutorial.md

 >    - *"Locus tag prefix (--locustag)"*: `P`
 >    - *"Force GenBank/ENA/DDJB compliance (--compliant)"*: `No`
 >    - *"Sequencing Centre ID (--centre)"*: `V`
->    - *"Genus Name"*: `Staphylococcus`
+>    - *"Genus Name (--genus)"*: `Staphylococcus`
->    - *"Species Name"*: `aureus`
+>    - *"Species Name (--species)"*: `aureus`
 >    - *"Use genus-specific BLAST database"*: `No`
->    - Click Execute
-> <br><br>
 {: .hands_on}

 ## Examine the output

 Once Prokka has finished, examine each of its output files.

 - The GFF and GBK files contain all of the information about the features annotated (in different formats.)
 - The .txt file contains a summary of the number of features annotated.
 - The .faa file contains the protein sequences of the genes annotated.
 - The .ffn file contains the nucleotide sequences of the genes annotated.
- <br><br>

 ## View annotated features in JBrowse